-Switching heater booster mode on and off
+- ► To activate heater booster mode: switch on the ignition and press the 🔛 button. - ► To switch off heater booster mode: press the w button.

-- Switch on the ignition. - To switch on: press the 🔛 button. - To switch off: press the S button.
-Heater booster mode will be switched on at an outside temperature of less than 32 °F (0 °C) when necessary. - (i) Heater booster mode is available only for vehicles with hot-water auxiliary heaters.
+Heater booster mode will be switched on as necessary when the outside temperature is lower than $32^{\circ}F(0^{\circ}C)$.

-Adjusting the hot-water auxiliary heater with the on-board computer Requirements:
+Setting the hot-water auxiliary heater using the on-board computer

-- The fuel tank is filled above the reserve fuel level. - The ignition is switched on.
+- The fuel tank is filled above the reserve level. - The ignition is switched on.